cosc2336-ds-alg/assg10/README.md

 do either of the following strategies to implement the priority enqueuing algorithm:

 1) A bubbling approach again.
 Create a new node and insert it on the front of the linked list.
 Then compare node values with the next node value, and swap the actual values if they are out of order.
-Notice for this approach you actually swap the values in two nodes.
+   Notice for this approach you actually swap the values in two nodes, not the nodes themselves.
 You can stop once you detect you no longer need to swap values because they are in the correct order.

 or alternatively you can do an insertion approach